xuleimath/website/docs/examples/understanding_template.md

 The `risc0-build` crate has two functions, [`embed_methods`](https://docs.rs/risc0-build/latest/risc0_build/fn.embed_methods.html) and [`link`](https://docs.rs/risc0-build/latest/risc0_build/fn.link.html), which are used to build guest code into a method (or methods) that the host can call.
 Simple use cases have no need to do any customization for the build step, and you can just call these functions as described below.
 For more complex cases, it is sometimes useful to replace `embed_methods` with [`embed_methods_with_options`](https://docs.rs/risc0-build/latest/risc0_build/fn.embed_methods_with_options.html) (see TODO FAQ ABOUT TOO MANY CYCLES for an example where you might want to specify embedding options).

+These functions are called at build time using [Cargo build scripts](https://doc.rust-lang.org/cargo/reference/build-scripts.html).
+The resulting files with the built methods must then be included so that the host can depend on them.

 ### Linking
-To link the guest code, simply add a `build.rs` file to the root of your `guest` directory containing the following:
+The guest code is linked via a `build.rs` file in the root of the `guest` directory containing the following:
 ```
 fn main() {
     risc0_build::link();